 2. When are Intent to Graduate forms due?

 Graduation Deadlines are always in the college catalog and on the Web site.
-There is also a calendar listing of the Intent to Graduate filing deadlines on this page.
 The standard deadline for filing an intent to graduate for each prospective graduation term is the last day to withdraw from classes for the term prior.
-For example, if you were filing an intent to graduate for Spring 2015, the deadline would be October 29, 2014 as that is the last day to withdraw for Fall 2014 term.
+For example, if you were filing an intent to graduate for Spring 2016, the deadline would be October 28, 2015 as that is the last day to withdraw for Fall 2015.

 3. I missed the deadline to file my Intent to Graduate.
 What do I do?